netreconlab/ParseCareKit/README.md

 **If you have CareKit already in your project via SPM or copied, you will need to remove it as ParseCareKit comes with the a compatibile version of CareKit and a conflict of CareKit appearing twice will cause your app to crash**

-## Installing ParseSDK-iOS-MacOS
-Follow the [guide](https://docs.parseplatform.org/ios/guide/) for directions on installing the iOS SDK.
-It should be straight forward with cocoapods.

 ## Setup Parse Server
 For details on how to setup parse-server, follow the directions [here](https://github.com/parse-community/parse-server#getting-started) or look at their detailed [guide](https://docs.parseplatform.org/parse-server/guide/).
 Note that standard deployment locally on compouter, docker, AWS, Google Cloud, isn't HIPAA complaint by default.